darrellanderson/TI4-TTPG-TS/src/_how-to/outline/setup/drafting.md

 Start a game with a slice and faction draft by right clicking the table and opening the map tool, then select the slice draft option and your preferred draft type.
+Check out the "nucleus" draft.

 Click the zoom button to view larger versions of slices or the full map, click the zoomed version to close it.